busranurkocak/EE463-Term-Project/Work Sheet.md

 ## Questions
 - If the charging voltage and current is same, the supplied power to battery is the same(?).
 However, if the mechanical input power is considerably high, what will be excessive power?
+- What is open circuit voltage in the specs of project?
+ - Is open circuit voltage related with maximum rotational speed of wind turbine?
 ## Don't reinvent the tire (Lessons)

 # Questions&Answers